element-hq/hydrogen-web/doc/FAQ.md

 # FAQ

+## Is there a way to run the app as a desktop app?

+You can install Hydrogen as a PWA using Chrome/Chromium on any platform or Edge on Windows.
+Gnome Web/Ephiphany also allows to "Install site as web application".
+There is no Electron build of Hydrogen, and there will likely be none in the near future, as Electron complicates the release process considerably.
+Once Hydrogen is more mature and feature complete, we might reconsider and use [Tauri](https://tauri.studio) if there are compelling use cases not possible with PWAs.
+For now though, we want to keep development and releasing fast and nimble ;)

 ### Is feature X supported?

 If you can't find an easy way to locate the feature you are looking for, then the anwser is usually "no, not yet" :) But here are some things people have asked about in the past?